 Experiential Learning: Through direct exposure to institutions & communities, participants connect directly with individuals representing multiple perspectives.

-Gold-Standard Personal & Professional Development Training: Trainers include Senior Directors Garrett Lucien and Maya Gutierrez and consultants Zander Grashow of the Good Wolf Group and S. Leigh Thompson of Go Beyond Diversity.
+Gold-Standard Personal & Professional Development Training: Trainers include Program Director Archana Menon and VP of Programs & Training Garrett Lucien from the Coro team as well as consultants Zander Grashow of the Good Wolf Group and S. Leigh Thompson of Go Beyond Diversity.

 Our experiential, cohort-based training method explores a variety of leadership styles and a deepening of one’s own style that develops an appreciation for alternative perspectives and provides new tools for leading a diverse group through change.

 Participants are exposed to a range of high-level decision-makers and influential stakeholders — from CEOs to Commissioners to community advocates — through cohort-planned “City Issue Days” to understand how policy decisions are really made and why.

 JOIN A MULTI-SECTOR NETWORK

 Participants from all programs have a shared approach and connections for changemaking with a vast alumni network of the most distinct leadership communities in New York City, providing collaboration opportunities across the public, private and nonprofit sectors.